Skip to main content

 • You must be age 70½ or older at the time of the distribution (with no upper age limit).

-• From a traditional IRA/rollover IRA.
-Not from ongoing SEP/SIMPLE IRAs, Roth IRAs, 401(k)s, or other plans
+• It must come from a traditional IRA/rollover IRA, not from an ongoing SEP/SIMPLE IRAs, Roth IRAs, 401(k)s, or other plans.

 • Married couples: Each spouse gets their own $108,000 limit if both qualify and have separate IRAs (up to $216,000 combined).